ThiagoMaria-SecurityIT/ThiagoMaria-SecurityIT/README.md

 ## Hi, I'm Thiago Maria 👋

 Welcome to my GitHub profile.
-I am a brazilian security information professional with developer's skills focused on the practical application of technology in **Cybersecurity**, **Artificial Intelligence**, and **Automation**.
+I am a Security Information Professional from Brazil with strong development skills, focusing on the practical application of technology in **Cybersecurity**, **Artificial Intelligence**, and **Automation**.

-My work is centered on building open-source tools and resources that address real-world challenges and improve security processes with awareness and collaborative work.
+My work is centered on building open-source tools and resources that address real-world challenges and improve security processes through awareness and collaboration.

-I started this GitHub acc on May 2025 after made a DIO course about Azure and Python.
-Feel free to look my trigger that leds me to create this GitHub account:
+This GitHub profile was started in May 2025, inspired by a DIO course about Azure and Python I did in the same year.
+This course was the trigger for creating and sharing my projects with the community.
  - [DIO Course repository click here](https://github.com/ThiagoMaria-SecurityIT/DIO-Courses)

-And below is a list of my projects, some are under development.
+Below is a list of my projects.
+Please note that some are actively under development.

 ## My Projects